aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Sat Aug  3 05:07:05 2024
+Last update: Sun Aug  4 05:07:02 2024

 ### Let's play! 🎮